chaseyb/100-days-of-code/log.md

 ### Day 15 & 16: November 5, 2020
 Finished the Pythons Basics course on Treehouse!
 Lists are up next.
 They're a powerful data type that allows you to store multiple ordered values in a single container.

+### Day 15 & 16: November 5, 2020
+Back on the coding train!
+Today I learned about process automation using Python.
+In this lesson, I broke down student's grades into separate pass & fail txt files only using terminal commands and a for each loop.
+I want to dive deeper into automation as it eliminates errors and greatly reduces the time it takes to solve day-to-day tasks!